PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   with the Session before the first post-lowering pass;
 - `e7c1457d` centralizes lowering-time operator removal and protects synthetic inverse-Transpose fan-out with differential consumer counts;
-- the current checkpoint lazily shares `ModelIRPassState` across the repeated Mean/attention registered-pass cluster.
+- `2a2968cc` lazily shares `ModelIRPassState` across the repeated Mean/attention registered-pass cluster;
+- the current checkpoint applies the same bounded reuse contract to the repeated mixed-attention through dual-Mul/Concat registered-pass cluster.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain